deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 gunicorn rest_api.application:app -b 0.0.0.0:8000 -k uvicorn.workers.UvicornWorker -t 300
 ```

-Before continuing, test if everything is okay with the Haystack API by sending a cURL request to `/initialized` endpoint.
+Before continuing, test if everything is okay with the Haystack API by sending a cURL request to the `/initialized` endpoint.
 You can use command line of your computer or tools like [Postman](https://www.postman.com/) to send cURL requests.
 If there is no problem, you will get a response as `true`.

 ```bash